ankitkhushwaha/ankitkhushwaha.github.io/content/linux/linux-kernel-mentorship-program.md

 One of the things that I learned is that whenever you are writing a patch for a fix, check the previous commits for that file before writing the patch header to ensure consistency with the file's existing style.

 One difficulty I was experiencing was navigating the codebase and finding the definition for a particular macro in VS Code – it was taking too much time to process.
-However, I later found that `cscope` works fine.
+However, I later found `cscope` that also works fine.

 **Using Cscope for Code Navigation:**
 ```